 - identify sites and broad locations with potential for development; - assess their development potential; and - assess their suitability for development and the likelihood of development coming forward (availability and achievability). - 4.2 The aim of the SHELAA is to identify as many potential sites as possible for housing development in the study area.
-This is to provide a genuine choice of location for new development and so that there are options available which will be further explored through the Local Plan review process.
-Sites are included in the SHELAA irrespective of policy constraints, including Green Belt, lack of conformity to the existing spatial strategy or our local adopted Open Countryside policy.
+This is to provide a genuine choice of location for new development, and so that there are options available which will be further explored through the Local Plan review process.
+Sites are included in the SHELAA irrespective of policy

-The PPG (as of October 2022) states '...the assessment does not in itself determine whether a site should be allocated for development.
-It is the role of the assessment to provide information on the range of sites which are available to meet the local authority's (or, where relevant, elected Mayor or combined authority) requirements, but it is for the development plan itself to determine which of those sites are the most suitable to meet those requirements'.

-- 4.3 The PPG also states that the SHELAA should provide standard core outputs and these are: - a) a list of all sites or broad locations considered, cross-referenced to their locations on maps; - b) an assessment of each site or broad location, including:

-where these have been discounted, evidence justifying reasons given (ii) where these are considered suitable, available and achievable, the potential type and quantity of development, including a reasonable estimate of build out rates, setting out how any barriers to delivery could be overcome and when;

-- c) an indicative trajectory of anticipated development based on the evidence available. - 4.4 NPPF indicates that sites which are classed as 'deliverable' are those which are suitable for housing and where there is a realistic prospect that housing will be delivered on the site within 5 years.
+- constraints, including Green Belt, lack of conformity to the existing spatial strategy or our local adopted Open Countryside policy. - 4.3 The PPG (as of December 2023) states '...the assessment does not in itself determine whether a site should be allocated for development.
+It is the role of the assessment to provide information on the range of sites which are available to meet the local authority's (or, where relevant, elected Mayor or combined authority) requirements, but it is for the development plan itself to determine which of those sites are the most suitable to meet those requirements'. - 4.4 The PPG also states that the SHELAA should provide standard core outputs and these are: - a list of all sites or broad locations considered, cross-referenced to their locations on maps; - b) an assessment of each site or broad location, including: - (i) where these have been discounted, evidence justifying reasons given - (ii) where these are considered suitable, available and achievable, the potential type and quantity of development, including a reasonable estimate of build out rates, setting out how any barriers to delivery could be overcome and when; - (iii) an indicative trajectory of anticipated development based on the evidence available. - 4.5 NPPF indicates that sites which are classed as 'deliverable' are those which are suitable for housing and where there is a realistic prospect that housing will be delivered on the site within 5 years.
 'Developable' sites are those which are in a suitable location for housing development with a reasonable prospect that they will be available and could be viably developed at the point envisaged.

-5. Methodology
+5 Methodology